 Flight: 30 min | Meals: Breakfast

-Acclimatisation Days — Why They Are Non-Negotiable
+Acclimatisation Days — Why They’re Non-Negotiable

-Day 3 at Namche (3,440m): The body needs 48 hours to begin meaningful acclimatisation above 3,000m.
-Two nights at Namche provide this.
-The Day 3 hike to 3,900m then implements the “climb high, sleep low” principle — stimulating red blood cell production while keeping the sleeping altitude stable.
-Without this, Tengboche at 3,870m on Day 4 becomes the first real acclimatisation challenge rather than a comfortable progression.
+Your body needs about 48 hours to start meaningful acclimatisation above 3,000m, and two nights at Namche provide that.
+The Day 3 hike to 3,900m then puts the “climb high, sleep low” principle to work — stimulating red blood cell production while keeping your sleeping altitude stable.
+Skip this, and Tengboche at 3,870m on Day 4 becomes your first real acclimatisation test instead of a comfortable progression.

-Day 6 at Dingboche (4,410m): The hike to Nagarjun Hill at 5,100m — higher than EBC itself — prepares the body for the two nights at 5,000m+ at Gorakshep.
-Furthermore, this is physiologically the most important day of the expedition.
-Consequently, trekkers who complete this hike at a conservative pace and return well-hydrated consistently report that Gorakshep and Kala Patthar feel manageable rather than overwhelming.
+The hike to Nagarjun Hill at 5,100m — higher than EBC itself — prepares your body for the two nights above 5,000m at Gorakshep.
+This is physiologically the most important day of the whole trip.
+Trekkers who complete this hike at a conservative pace and come back well-hydrated consistently find Gorakshep and Kala Patthar manageable rather than overwhelming.

 Buffer Days and Contingency Planning